 Fernley, Nevada may not be a town that many people think about or even plan on visiting.
 However, the Western Nevada destination does offer a surprising amount of things to do, and a vast cultural history that’s waiting to be explored.
 You probably didn’t know it was the former home of a big Amazon fulfillment center, and that it’s also home to the Fernley Speedway.
+As for places to stay, there are plenty of Airbnb vacation rentals in and near Fernley you can choose from; not to mention a number of best value hotels, inns, and other accommodations within the city.
 There are many things to do in Fernley for a weekend getaway or week-long vacation.

 1. Get your adrenaline pumping at the Fernley Speedway

 The Fernley Speedway is Nevada’s premiere motorsports complex, featuring different racing events such as the National Sprint Car Racing Series, Go-Kart racing and off-road competitions.
 Because of its close proximity to Reno, it houses many large local, regional and national competitions.
 The track includes arena seating and sky boxes that hold ten people each.
 Tickets may vary per event, but generally cost 15 USD for general admission and 30 USD for a sky box.

 Address: 1965 S Hwy 95a, Fernley, NV 89408